2018 Toronto Argonauts season

-The 2018 Toronto Argonauts season was the 61st season for the team in the Canadian Football League and their 146th season overall.
+The 2018 Toronto Argonauts season was the 61st season for the team in the Canadian Football League (CFL) and their 146th season overall.
 The Argonauts failed to improve upon their 9–9 record from 2017, losing their tenth game of the season to the Calgary Stampeders on September 28.
 Following their week 17 loss to the BC Lions on October 6, the Argonauts were the first team eliminated from post-season contention.
 They became the first team since the 2006 Edmonton Eskimos to fail to qualify for the playoffs in the year after winning the Grey Cup.

 This was the second season with Jim Popp as general manager and Marc Trestman as head coach.
 Trestman was relieved of his duties the day following the Argonauts' 24–9 loss to the Ottawa Redblacks on November 2, following a 4–14 season with minimal success in Ricky Ray's absence.
 Ray was also indecisive about retirement at the end of the 2018 CFL regular season after sustaining a season-ending injury in the Argonauts' 41–7 loss to the Calgary Stampeders on June 23 though he ultimately retired prior to the start of the 2019 Toronto Argonauts season.